 4 Guidelines to Consider When Using Lump Sums in Global Mobility

 As mentioned in a recent blog post, lump sum payments represent approximately 7% of all relocations, according to SIRVA’s 2018-2020 volume data.
-Lump sum payments can be a valuable tool for some organisations – for some mobility populations.
-The decision to provide employees with a lump sum relocation payment is usually driven by one or more of three main company goals: cost containment, employee experience and talent strategy.
+Lump sum payments can be a valuable tool for some organizations – for some mobility populations.
+The decision to provide employees with a lump sum relocation payment is usually driven by one or more of three primary company goals: cost containment, employee experience, and talent strategy.
 The question is, does the use of lump sums automatically address these goals?
 We’ve found that it can, but only when a few guidelines are followed.

 4 Guidelines to Consider When Using Lump Sums